derrxb/derrxb_old/src/pages/photography/nanliao-taiwan-beer/nanliao-taiwan-beer.md

 heroImage: ./images/nanliao-7.jpg
 ---

-I have an ongoing joke about being sponsered by Taiwan Beer.
+I have an ongoing joke about being sponsored by Taiwan Beer.
 Hahaha Since we usually take a beer whenever we go do something.
 We always take photos with them.
-Taiwan Beer is my favorite in Taiwan so far though. :) Also, this isn't sponsered or anything.
+Taiwan Beer is my favorite in Taiwan so far though. :) Also, this isn't sponsored or anything.
 If it was, that would be insane!